iMCD: The spectrum of disease and clinical behaviour - Diagnosis

 iMCD is a rare and devasting disease that can cause multiple organ dysfunction which can lead to death - one in three patients die within 5 years of diagnosis.1,2

-Cytokine storms, which often include IL-6, play a central role in the pathophysiology of iMCD and drive symptoms.5
+Cytokine storms, which often include elevated levels of IL-6, play a central role in the pathophysiology of iMCD and drive symptoms.5

 Patients experience symptoms of systemic inflammation – such as fever and fatigue - that can significantly interfere with daily-life.1 Significant organ damage can also occur due to excessive and uncontrolled release of pro-inflammatory cytokines.

-iMCD affects all populations, with diagnosis in patients in an age range of 2 – 80 years.1 There is limited epidemiological data on iMCD.
-In the United States, approximately 540 – 960 new cases of iMCD are diagnosed each year.1
+iMCD affects all populations, with diagnosis in patients in an age range of 2 – 80 years.1 There is limited epidemiological data on iMCD, however in the United States, approximately 540 – 960 new cases of iMCD are diagnosed each year.1

 iMCD has a serious and significant impact on patient health and survival: